hyao1/GLAD/README.md

 ```test
 bash test_multi.sh
 ```
 In particular, we fine-tune VAE of stable diffusion for VisA and PCB-Bank referring to [DiAD](https://github.com/lewandofskee/DiAD).
-And We fine-tune DINO for PCB-Bank referring to [DDAD](https://github.com/arimousa/DDAD).

 To fine-tune DINO, run: